East Moor and Lynher Valleys Circular Walk

 The ponies on Bodmin Moor are semi-feral: they are all owned by farmers, but allowed to roam free on the moor.
 Many are not microchipped and look similar to others, so for people other than their owners, it can be difficult to tell to whom they actually belong.
 During the winter, natural food is scarce so the farmers supplement the ponies' diets; this prevents the ponies wandering off altogether.

-4. Bear right off the track through a suitable gap in the gorse to reach the moor.
+4. Bear right at the fork to follow the track as short distance until ends then pass through a suitable gap in the gorse to reach the moor.
 Head up the hillside towards the summit of Fox Tor and when you can see the triangulation point, head to this.

 The process of placing trig points on top of prominent hills and mountains began in 1935 to assist in the retriangulation of Great Britain - a project to improve the accuracy of maps which took three decades.